-Growing and scaling an online ecommerce business is not as simple as just setting up a Shopify store and watching the orders role in.
+Growing and scaling an online eCommerce business is not as simple as just setting up a Shopify store and watching the orders roll in.
 Small scale yes.
-Large scale you need a plan, a clear roadmap and water tight processes.
+On the large scale, you need a plan, a clear roadmap, and water-tight processes.

-At USource we help clients with the end-to-end ecommerce support and assistance.
+At USource we help clients with end-to-end eCommerce support and assistance.

-You can plug our team members in to the front-end of your ecommerce ops – Advertising, Social, SEO, Design, Writing.
+You can plug our team members into the front end of your eCommerce Ops – Advertising, Social, SEO, Design, and Writing.
 Or you may have a back-end requirement for administration and customer service support.
-And if you’re a mid-large scale ecommerce operation we can integrate across your entire operation – providing a centralized and scalable team (at speed) offering support across inventory management, 3rd party marketplace support (Amazon, AliExpress, Etsy, eBay), shipping, customer communication, processing refunds or a customized solution for your ecommerce business.
+And if you’re a mid-large scale eCommerce operation we can integrate across your entire operation – providing a centralized and scalable team (at speed) offering support across inventory management, 3rd party marketplace support (Amazon, AliExpress, Etsy, eBay), shipping, customer communication, processing refunds or a customized solution for your eCommerce business.